Moral theology of John XXIII

-Although Angelo Roncalli has a reputation as being one of the most liberal Popes in history, a careful examination of the moral theology of John XXIII softens this reputation, given that he was highly critical of abortion, contraception, artificial insemination, divorce and the ordination of homosexual seminarians.
+Pope John XXIII held conservative views on the issues of moral theology and was highly critical of abortion, contraception, artificial insemination, divorce and the ordination of homosexual seminarians.

 Contraception

 In 1963, Pope John XXIII established a commission of six European non-theologians to study questions of birth control and population.
 Neither John XXIII nor Paul VI wanted the almost three thousand bishops and other clerics then in Rome for Vatican II to address the birth control issue even though many of these bishops expressed their desire to bring this pressing pastoral issue before the Council.

 The disagreements within the commission ultimately led to the publication of the encyclical Humanae Vitae.